samcottle/notes/shell_scripting.md

 # Escape sequences, such as tabs and new lines
 g="\t\Tabbed content\n"

-# Multiple variables can occupy the same line
+# Multiple variables can be assigned on the same line
-h="The first variable is " i=42
+h="The answer to the ultimate question of life, the universe, and everything is " i=42
 ```

 ## Best practices